What is business storytelling?

 “At the end of the day people won’t remember what you said or did, they will remember how you made them feel”.
 The words are by Maya Angelou, a novelist, poet, and civil rights activist.
-Make your story strong enough so you can move your audience and trigger an emotional response.
+Make your business story strong enough so you can move your audience and trigger an emotional response.
 Chances are they will remember it based on how they felt at this moment.

 How to use storytelling in business

 There are three different approaches to storytelling in business.
 First of all, you can simply use the form of a story to present whatever you have to say to your audience.
-Another approach is telling actual stories or anecdotes to illustrate your speech or make a point.
+Another approach is telling actual business stories or anecdotes to illustrate your speech or make a point.
 Or you can also use storytelling techniques to trigger the same effect in people as stories do.

 Use the form of a story to present your topic